Do Industrial Facilities Need to Remove Silica from Feed Water and Effluent?

 If you’re exploring options for industrial demineralization, you might be asking “How much does a water demineralization system cost for your plant?”
 The following article offers a simple explanation of what’s included in an average demineralization system, what those systems typically cost, and the factors that drive these costs up and down, focusing on ion … » Read More

-What are the Best Brine Waste Treatment System Equipment and Supply Companies?
+What Are the Best Brine Waste Treatment System Equipment and Supply Companies?

 Brine waste treatment is a form of wastewater treatment designed to reduce the volume of spent brine prior to discharge, and/or to recover valuable resources such as water, salts, and metals from the stream.
-Brine waste treatment systems can also reduce energy and chemical consumption and overall footprint when employed as part of a … » Read More
+Brine waste treatment systems can also reduce energy and chemical consumption and overall footprint when employed as part of a larger … » Read More

-Is it Necessary to Treat Brine Waste Before Discharging or Disposal?
+Is It Necessary to Treat Brine Waste Before Discharging or Disposal?

 Brine waste treatment is becoming increasingly common, not only as a means of achieving compliance with rigorous discharge regulations, but also for the cost benefits that waste minimization strategies can provide.
 But “is it necessary to treat brine waste before discharge or disposal?”
-In many cases, treating brine effluent is necessary, though the reasons … » Read More
+In many cases, treating brine effluent is necessary, though the reasons for … » Read More

 What Is Brine Waste, and How Can It Be Treated for Reuse or Disposal?